In this article, you'll learn how to set up SAML SSO with Azure Active Directory (Azure AD), allowing you to:

 3. In the Name field, write

-pb-role.
-In the Attribute field, write the new role (admin, editor, viewer).
+pb_role.
+In the Attribute field, write the new role (admin, maker, viewer).

 Note: for the 'Contributor' role, there's no need to set a Custom claim.
 We provide this role by default.